melkel73/readme_creator/README.md

 ## Description

-This Website will store your daily events for the workday
+This app will generate a custom read me file based on a series of question prompts

 ## Mock-Up

-The following image shows the web application's appearance and functionality:
+The following video shows the application's appearance and functionality:

 ![The Code generator will randomly generate a password.](//challenge5-Day-Planner/Assets/images/Screen%20Shot%202023-03-28%20at%208.19.04%20AM.png)